muthhus/narchy/README.md

   belief/goal, if exists, is applied as the "background" light source in which temporal beliefs shine their frequency "color" to the evaluated time point.

+### Multithreaded Execution
+As an alternative to the original streamlined Single-thread execution mode, a multi-threaded "Executioner" implementation offers scalable and safe parallelism when an application of a NAR demands more throughput.
+It utilizes LMAX Disruptor (https://lmax-exchange.github.io/disruptor/) ring-buffer to dispatch tasks from multiple producers to a number of worker threads.
+Use this in combination with a concurrent index such as CaffeineIndex, powered by Caffeine Cache (https://github.com/ben-manes/caffeine).
+Tasks and Runnable's are submitted to the Executioner from the various reasoner processes and plugins.
+By default, all activity is synchronized each frame, meaning all tasks and runnables will have been processed by the end of a frame.
+A completely asynchronous frame-less mode is possible and will have more support in the future.

 ### Full-spectrum Negation
 In keeping with a design preference for unity and balanced spectral continuity, negations are also handled